Here’s What You Need to Know About Growing Pumpkins

 Generally, pumpkins take 90-120 days to mature after seeds are planted, depending on the variety.
 Pumpkins are ripe when they are fully colored and have a hard rind and woody stem.
 Carefully cut off the stem with a knife, leaving several inches of stem on the pumpkin.

-Do pumpkins need full sun?
+Do pumpkins like full sun?

 Can pumpkins grow in pots?